 This site has been designed to introduce you to the tools and resources that will help you to research your assignments.
 This guide includes some useful links at the bottom.

-Before you begin your research, it is worth doing a bit of planning up front.
+Before you begin your research, it is worth planning your search.
 Consider your assignment question and the different search words that relate to this - these are what we would call keywords.

 Artificial intelligence | Higher Education | Learning |